tlaplus/tlapm/DEVELOPING.md

 Release Channels
 ----------------
-You can find official versioned releases on the [GitHub Releases page](https://github.com/tlaplus/tlapm/releases).
+Past versioned releases can be downloaded from the [GitHub Releases page](https://github.com/tlaplus/tlapm/releases).

-Official releases lag the current development frontier by quite some time; thus, you might prefer to clone & build TLAPM yourself, as described below.
-Plans exist to make rolling pre-releases available in the near future.
+For the latest development version, download the builds attached to the [1.6.0 rolling pre-release](https://github.com/tlapm/tlapm/releases/tag/1.6.0-pre) or follow the instructions below to build TLAPM from source.

 Dependencies
 ------------